-So knowing how to communicate with a partner is important stuff.
+Knowing how to communicate with a partner is important stuff.
 But, for most couples, sex is a difficult topic to navigate.

-And this is so understandable, because who's helping us with this stuff?
+This is so understandable, because who's helping us with this stuff?
 Each person is different, and oftentimes it's difficult to know how to go about talking about something so sensitive and personal.